 There are different ways changes in our genes might cause SATB2-associated syndrome (SAS).
 These include: contiguous large deletions (missing pieces that include SATB2 as well as other genes nearby), intragenic deletions (missing pieces of just SATB2), large duplications (extra pieces that include SATB2 as well as other genes), intragenic duplications (extra pieces of just SATB2), translocations (chromosome abnormality caused by rearrangement of parts between chromosomes) that include SATB2, and mutations (misspellings).
 We encourage you to read the Background Information section first, so that some of the terms used can be easily understood.

 Deletions (missing pieces) that only include a part of the SATB2 gene are labeled intragenic.
 Intragenic deletions have only been reported in a handful of patients.
-An example of an intragenic deletion report from a patient in Dr. Zarate’s study is: arr [hg19] 2q33.1(200,180,939-200,200,560)x1.
+An example of an intragenic deletion report from an individuals with SAS is: arr [hg19] 2q33.1(200,180,939-200,200,560)x1.
 In this particular example only 2 exons (coding regions of the gene) out of the normal 11, are missing.
 Because the exons are critical in providing the correct information to form the protein, the SATB2 gene copy that has that piece missing is unlikely to work properly.

-Duplications (extra pieces) of multiple genes that include SATB2 have rarely been reported.
-It is unclear if having this extra piece results in similar signs and symptoms for patients compared to the other mechanisms listed.
+Duplications (extra pieces) of multiple genes that include all of SATB2 have rarely been reported.
+It is not clear how these individuals are affected.

 Duplications (extra pieces) that only include a part of the SATB2 gene are labeled intragenic.
 Intragenic duplications have only been reported in a handful of patients.
 An example of an intragenic duplication report from the literature is: arr [hg19] 2q33.1 (200,256,583-200,340,204) x3 (Kaiser et al.).
 In this particular example the duplication is indicated by the “x3” at the end which means that there are 3 copies of that area instead of the usual two.
 Only 1 exon (coding regions of the gene) out of the normal 11 is extra in this case.
 Because the exons are critical in providing the correct information to form the protein, the SATB2 gene copy that has that extra piece is unlikely to work properly.